divo/ddmmyyyy/README.md

 ### Life View

-The Life View displays a grid of squares, each representing one day of your life:
+The Life View displays a grid of squares, each representing one week of your life:
-- White squares: Past days
+- White squares: Past weeks
-- Blue square: Current day
+- Blue square: Current week
-- Light gray squares: Future days
+- Light gray squares: Future weeks

-Click on the current day (blue square) to zoom into the Day View.
+Click on the current week (blue square) to zoom into the Day View.

 ### Day View